 But like the surgeon, the marketing manager or business owner won’t care too much HOW the patient got knocked out.
-Just that they are knocked out, so they can carry on and do the job they need to do.
+Just that they are knocked out, so they can carry on and get the job done.

 And let’s face it, there are elements of market research that are just hard work.
 That you’d really want someone else to worry about.

-The statistical process behind calculating sample size requirements and confidence intervals in quantitative research for example are mind-numbingly tedious to follow.
+Then there’s the statistical process behind calculating sample size requirements and confidence intervals in quantitative research.
+Mind-numbingly tedious to do.

-We freely admit that despite having worked in and with market research for decades, it’s a process we always need to refer back to notes every time we do it.
-Even with three-brains, we struggle to make the maths stick in our heads.
+We freely admit that despite having worked in and with market research for decades, we always need to refer back to our notes every time we go through the sampling process.
+Even with three brains, we struggle to make the maths stick in our heads.

 And if that’s from our experienced point of view, put yourself in the shoes of the new brand manager or new business owner.
-Who is more worried about sales targets, and invoicing and customer deadlines.
+Who’s more worried about sales targets, and invoicing and customer deadlines.
 How interesting is a confidence level really?
-How much brain space to they have for degrees of freedom?
+How much brain space do they have for degrees of freedom?

 That’s why market research is essentially an outsourced skill for marketers and business owners.
-Their need for action and results is not satisfied by the technical aspects of market research.
-So they are happy to outsource it.
+The technical aspects of market research don’t satisfy their need for actions and results.
+So they’re happy to outsource it.

 And happy to outsource it to those who’ve shown themselves willing and capable of covering off the technical skills of market research.

-Is market research marketing keeping up with digital transformation?
+Is market research marketing keeping up with digital?

-Our final thought is that even in our recent experience, most market research is still done similarly to how it was done 20 or 30 years ago.
+Our final thought is that even in our recent experience, most market research is still done in much the same way as it was 20-30 years ago.

-If we look at the list of training topics available on the Australian Research society’s events calendar for example, the topics are heavily focussed on market research processes and techniques.
+If we look at the training topics on the Australian Research society’s events calendar for example, the topics heavily focus on market research processes and techniques.

 We know and work with many market researchers.
-It’s not the first time we’ve banged the drum about the way they work.
-And let’s face it, marketing managers and business owners are by no means perfect.
+It’s not the first time we’ve banged the drum about the way they drive you crazy.
+And let’s face it, marketing managers and business owners are far from perfect either.

-But we believe market research is just too important to any business, not to constantly push for market researchers to continually raise their game.
+But we believe market research is just too important, not to push market researchers to continually raise their game.

 We’ve previously recommended Big Data* by Viktor Mayer-Schonberger as a must-read for anyone who works with or in market research.

-We sincerely hope that all those smart people in the market research world put their brains together and come up with smart ways to do market research marking better in the future.
+We hope all those smart market research people can put their brains together and do these things.
+Because that’ll lead to better ways of market research marketing in the future.